AffarisWExternal/FIXED-LunanyExternal-FiveM-HAX/README.md

 This fivem cheat is undetected right now but still, there is always a chance of getting ban.
 So, use it at your own risk.
 This is more of a cheat than a mod menu.
 The developer used a pattern scan to create it.
 So, it will get the offsets on every update automatically.
 Also because of the pattern, it works on SC and Steam versions, Epic Games.

+FOR PREMIUM PACK OF THIS SOFTWARE DM ME ASAP ON DISCORD PAYMENT LTC !!!
+DISCORD: sputatf

 # Features of Fivem Mod Menu

 ESP (Skeleton)